baldurrensch/SignedRequestBundle/README.md

 implementing the `Service\SigningServiceInterface`.
 The bundle will then call the respective functions of your service.
 You can take a look at the default service that is used (that just uses MD5) to see how it is setup.

-## Using the signed request annotation
+## Using the signed request / response annotation

 Instead of checking every request for a signature you can also add an annotation on a single controller function.
 In order to use that you would have to set `request_listener_enabled` to `false`.

-Simply add the annotation in your controllers like that:
+The same is true for signing responses.
+If you disable `response_listener_enabled`, you can use annotations to specify a controller action that should sign the response.
+Of course, you can also combine both annotations.

+### Example

 ```php
 <?php